Report all Incidents to your Supervisor or Safety and Security immediately!

 StFX will investigate ALL incidents that could have resulted in a loss (near misses) and ALL incidents that do result in a loss (i.e. injury, property damage, fire, spill, etc) to determine the cause and corrective actions that are required to prevent any recurrence.

-- Report incident to your Supervisor or management immediately.
+- Report incident to your Supervisor or Safety and Security immediately.

 Supervisor to investigate all incidents as soon as they happen.